-- 1) This function is positive for all values of x - 2) As x increases, the function grows faster and faster - 3) As x decreases, the function values grow smaller, approaching zero. - 4) This is an example of exponential growth
+- 1) This function is positive for all values of x. - 2) As x increases, the function grows faster and faster (the rate of change increases). - 3) As x decreases, the function values grow smaller, approaching zero. - 4) This is an example of exponential growth.